radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 ```shell
 $ sudo apt install <list_of_packages>
 ```
-If you`re on a different distro, you might need to find the equivalent packages yourself.
+If you're on a different distro, you might need to find the equivalent packages yourself.
 But hey, that's part of the fun, right?

 ## Building Kernel